 For more information or to learn how your organization can apply for a United Way grant, contact Jared Pruch at firstname.lastname@example.org.

-Our 2019 Community Investment grant awards are built around three complementary goals: Transformation, Support, and Innovation.
+Our 2019 Community Investment grant awards are built around two complementary goals: Transformation and Support.

 - Community Transformation grants are multi-year awards, intended to foster and support strategic, long-term collaborative approaches to effecting positive systemic change for children and youth in our community.
 Transformation awards are $100,000-$150,000 annually, for a three-year commitment.